 Because the bad guys work constantly and reformers only fitfully.

 Because reformers are usually lousy politicians.
-This is to be expected among a class that, in general, disdains not merely corrupt or incompetent politics but politics itself.
+This is to be expected among a class that, in general, disdains not merely corrupt or incompetent politicians but politics itself.
 Chicago reformers exerted themselves for decades to make politics nonpartisan and professional—in short, unpolitical.
-The Merriams, father and son, each chose to run for mayor against the most accomplished politicians of their generations—Carter Harrison II in the case of Charles, and Richard J. Daley in the case of Robert.
 Not surprisingly, the few politicians who actually reformed anything usually were also adroit politicians—Carter Harrison II comes to mind—who realized that if you want to clean up government you will have to get your hands dirty.

 Because the average guy doesn’t care or is getting his or doesn’t have the power to effect change.

-Because it is assumed that corruption in politics is assumed to be a fundamental aspect of the place.
-Trying to change it is as pointless as changing its humid summers.
+Because it is assumed that corruption in politics is a fundamental aspect of the place.
+Trying to change it therefore is as pointless as changing its humid summers.

 Because people have short memories.
 Look at what happened to the Municipal Voters League.
 MVL-endorsed candidates won three of every five aldermanic races between 1907 and 1921.
 Its very success spelled its doom by making it appear to voters that it was no longer needed.
 By the early 1920s, the Municipal Voters League was no longer a force on election days.

-Because the city’s a tough place when you’re a newcomer, and for generations Chicagoans with little talent or training or luck have sought protection from those in power by trading their votes, and their money, for protection.
+Because the city’s a tough place when you’re a newcomer.
+For generations Chicagoans with little talent or training or luck have sought protection from those in power by trading their votes, and their money, for protection.